5 Tax Moves To Make Before 2024 Ends (That Can Boost Your Refunds Next Year)

 Every contributor to the Employee Provident Fund (EPF) is entitled to claim a tax relief of up to RM4,000.
 But you need to get started on this early, as EPF requires prior notice of your intention to make larger contributions.

 Enter Private Retirement Scheme (PRS), a voluntary retirement scheme launched in July 2012.
 In addition to the RM4,000 tax relief you are entitled to claim for your contributions to EPF, contributing to PRS entitles you to claim up to RM3,000 tax relief.
 The icing on top of the cake?
-This PRS tax relief has been extended until 2025.
+This PRS tax relief has been extended until 2030 in Budget 2025.

 Hold that bonus